nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Warning.
 The archiving process fails if a required key is not present in the gpg keyring.
 Therefore, it is important to verify that the mappings are correct.

+**Configuration example**

-For example, generate a keypair for encryption with defaults and no expiration and export the public key:
+Generate a keypair for encryption with defaults and no expiration and export the public key:
 ```bash
 gpg [--homedir <member gpghome>] --quick-generate-key INSTANCE/memberClass/memberCode default default never
 gpg [--homedir <member gpghome>] --export INSTANCE/memberClass/memberCode >INSTANCE-memberClass-memberCode.pgp